Kari Groff, MD & Park Slope Psychiatry

 Dr. Groff will provide a full psychiatric evaluation that reviews current and past psychiatric symptoms and medication.
 She values spending enough time with her patients so that she can get to know you as a person and understand how your symptoms affect you in the context of your life experiences and stressors that you may be encountering.
 She has a very direct, empathetic, and down-to-earth approach.

 2. Does Dr. Groff have tele psychiatry services available?

-Yes, remote sessions are available after the initial visit for patients with busy schedules
+Yes, remote sessions are available for all patients